Lao She Museum

 St Joseph’s Church

-A crowning edifice on Wangfujing Dajie, and one of Běijīng’s four principal churches, attractive St Joseph’s Church is also known...
+A crowning edifice on Wangfujing Dajie, and one of Běijīng’s four principal churches, St Joseph’s is known locally as Dōng Táng (East...

 Dōng’ān Mén Remains